HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/02-speedup-data-loading.md

 #### Large Scale Visual Recognition Challenge (ILSVRC)
 - An image dataset organized according to the [WordNet hierarchy](https://wordnet.princeton.edu).
 - Extensively used in algorithms for object detection and image classification at large scale.
-- It has 1000 classes, that comprises 1.2 million images for training, and 50,000 images for the validation set.
+- It has 1000 classes, which comprise 1.2 million images for training, and 50,000 images for the validation set.

 ![](images/imagenet_banner.jpeg)